pingidentity/pingdirectory-go-client/configurationapi/docs/SimpleConnectionCriteriaResponse.md

 NewSimpleConnectionCriteriaResponseWithDefaults instantiates a new SimpleConnectionCriteriaResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetMeta

-`func (o *SimpleConnectionCriteriaResponse) GetMeta() MetaMeta`

-GetMeta returns the Meta field if non-nil, zero value otherwise.

-### GetMetaOk

-`func (o *SimpleConnectionCriteriaResponse) GetMetaOk() (*MetaMeta, bool)`

-GetMetaOk returns a tuple with the Meta field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMeta

-`func (o *SimpleConnectionCriteriaResponse) SetMeta(v MetaMeta)`

-SetMeta sets Meta field to given value.

-### HasMeta

-`func (o *SimpleConnectionCriteriaResponse) HasMeta() bool`

-HasMeta returns a boolean if a field has been set.

-### GetUrnpingidentityschemasconfigurationmessages20

-`func (o *SimpleConnectionCriteriaResponse) GetUrnpingidentityschemasconfigurationmessages20() MetaUrnPingidentitySchemasConfigurationMessages20`

-GetUrnpingidentityschemasconfigurationmessages20 returns the Urnpingidentityschemasconfigurationmessages20 field if non-nil, zero value otherwise.

-### GetUrnpingidentityschemasconfigurationmessages20Ok

-`func (o *SimpleConnectionCriteriaResponse) GetUrnpingidentityschemasconfigurationmessages20Ok() (*MetaUrnPingidentitySchemasConfigurationMessages20, bool)`

-GetUrnpingidentityschemasconfigurationmessages20Ok returns a tuple with the Urnpingidentityschemasconfigurationmessages20 field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetUrnpingidentityschemasconfigurationmessages20

-`func (o *SimpleConnectionCriteriaResponse) SetUrnpingidentityschemasconfigurationmessages20(v MetaUrnPingidentitySchemasConfigurationMessages20)`

-SetUrnpingidentityschemasconfigurationmessages20 sets Urnpingidentityschemasconfigurationmessages20 field to given value.

-### HasUrnpingidentityschemasconfigurationmessages20

-`func (o *SimpleConnectionCriteriaResponse) HasUrnpingidentityschemasconfigurationmessages20() bool`

-HasUrnpingidentityschemasconfigurationmessages20 returns a boolean if a field has been set.

 ### GetId